On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

 \subsection{Rosenbrock's function}

-Rosenbrock function is a non-convex function, characterized by a wide almost flat valley around its optimum; it is defined as $F_2(\bx)=(1-x_1)^2+100\,(x_2-x_1^2)^2$.
-Although it does not satisfy \refeq{eq:PLineq} for all $\bx$, it can be numerically checked that the Rosenbrock's function satisfies \refeq{eq:lpineq} and \refeq{eq:PLineq} with $L=2610$ and $\mu=0.2$ for $\bx\in [0,2]^2$.
+Rosenbrock's function is a non-convex function, characterized by a wide almost flat valley around its optimum; it is defined as $F_2(\bx)=(1-x_1)^2+100\,(x_2-x_1^2)^2$.
+Although it does not satisfy \cref{eq:PLineq} for all $\bx$, it can be numerically checked that Rosenbrock's function satisfies \cref{eq:lpineq} and \cref{eq:PLineq} with $L=2610$ and $\mu=0.2$ for $\bx\in [0,2]^2$.

-\reffig{fig:rosenbrockfix} shows the trajectories (\reffig{fig:f2fix_a}) and the corresponding means of objective function evaluations over 30 simulations (\reffig{fig:f2fix_b}) when implementing GD with fixed-point numbers formats and different rounding schemes.
-To better observe the influence of rounding errors on the convergence of GD, we apply low precision to compute the multiplication of $t$ and the gradients (Q$10.6$) and a higher precision for the remaining operations to maintain the accuracy (Q$6.10$).
+\cref{fig:rosenbrockfix} shows the trajectories (\cref{fig:f2fix_a}) and the corresponding means of objective function evaluations over 30 simulations (\cref{fig:f2fix_b}) when implementing GD with fixed-point numbers formats and different rounding schemes.
+The endpoints of GD obtained by different rounding methods are represented by distinct shapes, e.g., a triangle for single-precision computation, a diamond for RN, a circle for SR, a square for $\srh(\varepsilon=0.2)$, and a pentagram for $\srh(\varepsilon=0.4)$.
+To better observe the influence of rounding errors on the convergence of GD, we apply low precision to compute the multiplication of $t$ and the gradients (Q$12.6$) and higher precision for the remaining operations to maintain the accuracy (Q$8.10$).
 The starting point is $\bx^{(0)}=[0,0]^T$.
-It can be seen from \reffig{fig:f2fix_a} that GD relying on $\rn$ stagnates quite early because of the loss of gradient information. $\csr$ follows a very similar convergence to the baseline that validates \refcoro{coro:convergencerate_c1_csr}.
-When using $\srh$, a larger $\eps$ leads to a faster convergence to the optimum, that matches the conclusion in \refthem{them:convergencerate_c1_srh}, \refprop{prop:convergencerate_c2_srh}, and \refprop{prop:convergencerate_c3_srh}.
-Furthermore, from \reffig{fig:f2fix_b}, with $\eps=0.4$, the mean of the objective value at the $64$th iteration is similar to the one obtained with single-precision at the $400$th iteration, i.e., 0.31.
-Due to the wide valley in Rosenbrock's function, a small deviation causes a large oscillation in the objective function.
-Therefore, the small rounding bias introduced by $\srh$ will introduce some oscillations in the objective function's values.
+It can be seen from \cref{fig:f2fix_a} that GD relying on $\rn$ stagnates quite early because of the loss of gradient information. $\csr$ follows a very similar convergence to the baseline that validates \cref{coro:convergencerate_c1_csr}.
+When using $\srh$, increasing the value of $\eps$ leads to a faster convergence to the optimum, which matches the conclusion in \cref{them:convergencerate_c1_srh,prop:convergencerate_c2_srh,prop:convergencerate_c3_srh}.
+Furthermore, from \cref{fig:f2fix_b}, with $\eps=0.4$, the mean of the objective value at the $64$th iteration is similar to that obtained by single-precision at the $400$th iteration, i.e., 0.31.
+Due to the wide valley in Rosenbrock's function, a small deviation can cause a large oscillation in the objective function.
+Therefore, the small rounding bias introduced by $\srh$ will result in oscillations in the objective function's values.